TheOGAltruist/my-personal-website/README.md

-# my-personal-website
-For building my personal portfolio
+## For building my personal portfolio and showcasing my work.